Logistics Guide: Executing a Seamless Office Seating Overhaul

 • Lumbar Support: The curve of the chair should nestle into the natural curve of the lower spine.

-• Armrest Alignment: Shoulders should be relaxed with elbows at a 90-degree angle, consistent with HSE DSE guidelines.
+• Armrest Alignment: Shoulders should be relaxed with elbows at about a 90-degree angle, consistent with HSE DSE guidelines.

 Eureka Ergonomic Alto Executive Office Chair in premium leather with ergonomic support